 Nevada follows a traditional "fault" system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
-This means that the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver’s insurance carrier will absorb these losses, up to policy limits).
+This means that the person who was at fault for causing the car accident is also responsible for any resulting harm.

 Nevada requires vehicle owners to carry liability auto insurance that meets at least the following minimums: